BartSte/snapshot/README.md

   - [x] Publish the directory tree as an archive as a release.
 Other more sophisticated release methods can be used later.

-- [ ] Split scripts up in arch, ubuntu, and helper scripts.
-Make sure all scripts wosk for both arch and ubuntu.
+- [ ] Make setup-release-env also compatible with pacman
 - [ ] Cross compile for raspberry pi
 - [ ] Segmentation fault when running --record without a camera being available.